ai-and-history-collaboratory/ai-and-history-collaboratory/README.md

 This collaboratory is a continuation of last the successful December 2024 marinelives-collaboratory, in terms of its focus on ai and history.

-One of our first disucssions will be to highlight a set of "burning topics", which members would like to propose for future sessions.
+One of our first discussions will be to highlight a set of "burning topics", which members would like to propose for future sessions.